JibenCL/odoo-recipe-costing/README.md

 Dishes - Assembled from one or more Recipes, these are the plates / menu items as the are served

 	This is most useful in the associated Menu Engineering module

+## Contributing

+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+## Licensing

+The code in this project is licensed under MIT license.